A Few Words about Yoga

 Hatha, Kundalini and Restorative Yoga are the most popular Yoga styles taught

 at the Healing Tree.
 Our classes focus not on athletics but on physical and mental strength, meditation and relaxation, detoxification and stress relief, in short improving your well being.

 All classes are suitable for advanced yogis as well as beginners.
-You only have to go as far as you are comfortable with the pose.
+You go as far as you are comfortable with the pose.

 Script embedded in HTML